pranav1211/Beyondmebtw/projects/book/Readme.md

 This is an application designed to create a library of you books just by scanning the barcodes on them.\
 Check it out on https://Mylibrary.life

+This currently works only on devies with a rear camera.

 Changelog:

    ## V 0.1 :